 Remember Highlights Hidden Pictures from your childhood?

 Now your children get the chance to circle (fine motor and muscle control) as well as build language development and attention to small details as they search the photos.

 Such a brilliant combo that I also integrate into our Breakfast Invitations.

 Searching for details appears in many forms on the Write-On, Wipe-Off Boards:

-Silly Pictures - Finding what doesn’t belong, paying attention to the context and main idea of the image.
+Silly Pictures – Finding what doesn’t belong, paying attention to the context, and the main idea of the image.

 What’s Different? – Comparing two images that are alike with subtle differences.